Lesson 63: Handel Sonata in G minor, HWV 360 — Adagio and Presto

 Larghetto → Andante

-Twelve beats.
-The transition from gravity to motion needs space.
+Twelve beats — gravity to motion needs space.

 Andante → Adagio

-Eight beats.
-The Andante's brilliance must not bleed into the Adagio's stillness.
+Eight beats — brilliance must not bleed into stillness.

 Adagio → Presto

-Record the complete run.
-Listen back twice, the way Lesson 60 trained you to.
-Build a three-item fix list.
-Run again next week.
+Record the complete run, listen back twice, build a three-item fix list.

 Now play these